-Recommended daily amount (RDA):
+Recommended daily amount (RDA)

-Sources of dietary Zinc:
+Sources of dietary Zinc

-Oysters contain more zinc than any other food, but red meat and poultry provide the majority of zinc in a typically western diet.
-Other good food sources include other seafood such as crab and lobster, whole grains, fortified breakfast cereals, beans, nuts and dairy products.
+Oysters contain more zinc than any other food, but red meat and poultry provide the majority of zinc in a typical western diet.
+Other good food sources include seafood such as crab and lobster, whole grains, fortified breakfast cereals, beans, nuts and dairy products.
 The bioavailability of zinc from grains and plant foods is lower than that from animal foods.
 Some cold lozenges contain zinc, which can be absorbed.
-Supplements contain several forms but Zinc citrate and zinc gluconate are thought to be the most reliable.
+Supplements contain several forms, but Zinc citrate and zinc gluconate are thought to be the most reliable.
 Common sources of dietary zinc include:

 |Food sources of Zn||Mg||Food sources of Zn||Mg|

-|Oysters, 6 medium||76.7||Baked beans, canned ½ cup||1.7|
+|Oysters, 6 medium||76.7||Baked beans, canned, ½ cup||1.7|

 |Beef, 90g||8.9||Chickpeas, ½ cup||1.3|